 GMRA: Greater Mekong Railway Association.

-Goods: Tangible or movable personal property other than money, especially articles of trade or items of merchandise.
+Goods: Tangible or movable property, other than money, luggage or parcel, especially items of trade or merchandise.
 Rolling stock, as defined in this Framework Agreement, is excluded from the definition of goods.

 Home Country: for people, the country of usual residence; for railway transport operators, the country of establishment; for rolling stock, the country of registration.